GartorwareCorp/ion-gallery/README.md

 # Features

- - Define number of collums to present (1 to array length)
+ - Define number of collums to present (1 to 12)
  - Pinch and double tap do zoom on picture

 # Usage